Deploy Projects to a Remote Server Using Git for Faster, Simpler Updates

-Because we will use git commandes, you must have git installed on your local machine and the remote server.
+• Git is installed on both your local machine and the remote server.

-You will also need an SSH access to your remote server.
+• You have SSH access to your remote server.

 git init --bare project_name.git